tobealive/docs/docs/basics/basic-syntax.md

 }
 ```

-If function doesn't return anything, you can omit the return type.
+If a function doesn't return anything, you can omit the return type.

 ```v
 fn say_hello() {